If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 They think being insulin resistant makes it harder for them to lose weight.

 But, the reverse is actually true.

 When you are lean and insulin sensitive, your body is only too willing to store energy and grow.
-A starving caveman or a lean body builder after a show is highly insulin sensitive, ready to store every moresel they can get their hands on.
+A starving caveman or a lean bodybuilder after a show is highly insulin sensitive, ready to store every morsel they can get their hands on.

 However, conversely, once you become insulin resistant, your body is only too willing to offload the excess energy as soon as you stop jamming in excess energy from low satiety nutrient-poor processed foods that are driving you to overeat them.